amarkos/IBclust/README.md

 ```

 ## Getting Started
 Below is a comprehensive example demonstrating how to use the package for clustering mixed-type, continuous, and categorical datasets, and displaying the results.
-The examples make use of the Deterministic Information Bottleneck (DIB) method for lcustering; other options include the Agglomerative IB for hierarchical clustering, the Generalised IB and the standard IB for fuzzy clustering.
+The examples make use of the Deterministic Information Bottleneck (DIB) method for clustering; other options include the Agglomerative IB for hierarchical clustering, the Generalised IB and the standard IB for fuzzy clustering.

 ```r
 library(IBclust)